Ogden Reid: United States Congress

 In 1962, Reid was elected to the Eighty-eighth Congress as a Republican.
 He was on the liberal fringe of the GOP and faced repeated challenges in primaries.

 In 1965, Dr. Martin Luther King Jr. wrote to Rep. Reid thanking him for coming to Alabama and visiting Selma.
 King wrote that "Your very presence there has had an electric effect upon the voteless and beleaguered Negro citizens of this city, county, state and nation."

 One of the most liberal Republicans in the House of Representatives, Reid voted in favor of the Civil Rights Act of 1964, the Voting Rights Act of 1965, the Civil Rights Act of 1968, the Medicare program for the elderly, the Housing and Urban Development Act of 1968, and was one of two Republican co-sponsors of the Kennedy-Griffiths universal healthcare bill in the House of Representatives in 1971, the other being Charles Adams Mosher of Ohio.

 On March 22, 1972, he switched parties and joined the Democratic Party.
 Reid said that he could not support Richard Nixon for re-election and the Republican Party had "moved to the right" and was "not showing the compassion and sensitivity to meet the problems of the average American."
 After switching parties he turned back a Republican challenge in 1972.
-Then in 1974 at the end of that term Reid declined to seek re-election to the House.
+In 1974, Reid declined to seek re-election to the House.

 While in Congress, Reid sponsored 85 pieces of legislation and co-sponsored 99 pieces of legislation.